 I remembered my childhood when my grandparents asked my father to bring me with himself to a village because it used to rain each time I went there.
 I was the only non-satisfied person there as I had nothing to do during such weather though all the village enjoyed because their yields became watered.
 For sure, it was raining each time I was travelling in European countries too, but I swear, it was just a coincidence and nothing to do with my personality!
 This joke looked funny to Bora that he transferred it to Saber. – no worries, she is coming to the most dry Turkish part….
 If he would know how he was wrong.

 Local Turkish flights originate mainly from Sabiha Gogcen.
 We had to take a bus at the Taxim district.
 In the airplane we were the only two non-Turkish persons.
-A pilot after obligatory introduction before the flight, in Turkish, said “…and now, some information to our two guests …..”
+A pilot after obligatory introduction (in Turkish) before the flight, said in English “…and now, some information to our two guests …..”
 We felt very special in that flight, that was so sweet from him.
+But the flight was terrible as there were lots kids in it and most of them kept shouting and crying all way long.
 We landed and we got wet immediately once out of the airplane…. .
 ‘It’s not the right country to travel in the end of April’ – went through my mind… .
 “It used to be a sunny town with little rain per year and it has started to rain 5 minutes before our arrival” murmured confused Saber.
 He remembered what Bora told him one day before.
 We had no choice but just to enjoy our stay no matter what.
 Sometimes it was hard and the rain was very heavy.
 But these rainy days were the most funny days during our trip.
-We couldn’t stop laughing.
+We couldn’t stop laughing and they enjoyed making fun from me.

 In the past Diyarbakir used to be a bit dangerous, with lots of landmines hidden out in the fields.
 All that has changed and now it is a cool town.
 The streets are narrow and winding, rarely wide enough for a car to pass through and yet very easy to get lost in.
 Lots of buildings in the center look like they have been through a war but still, what a wonderful place it is, full of interesting old mosques and museums and fine old houses, wrapped inside the huge basalt walls.
 It has hidden nice spots like the Taranci house which belonged to a Turkish poet, Cahit Sitki, which is free to visit.
 Then we saw the prominent Ulu Cami, which is the oldest mosque in Anatolia.
 In its big square is a sundial.
 And of course, it was the wrong moment for us to check the time.